SelfKeyFoundation/selfkey.js/README.md

 #### Login with SelfKey

-The Login with SelfKey strategy authenticates users using a nonce, signature and public key.
+The Login with SelfKey strategy authenticates users using a challenge, signature and public key.

 For more detailed usage for Login with SelfKey integration with PassportJS authentication please refer to the [passport-selfkey](https://github.com/SelfKeyFoundation/passport-selfkey) library